openvinotoolkit/openvino/docs/MO_DG/IR_and_opsets.md

-# Deep Learning Network Intermediate Representation and Operation Sets in OpenVINO™ {#openvino_docs_MO_DG_IR_and_opsets}
+# Deep Learning Network Intermediate Representation and Operation Sets in OpenVINO {#openvino_docs_MO_DG_IR_and_opsets}

-This document provides essential information on the format used for representation of deep learning models in OpenVINO™ toolkit and supported operation sets.
+This article provides essential information on the format used for representation of deep learning models in OpenVINO toolkit and supported operation sets.

 ## Overview of Artificial Neural Networks Representation

-This paragraph provides an overview of how a deep learning network is represented in various deep learning frameworks.

 A deep learning network is usually represented as a directed graph describing the flow of data from the network input data to the inference results.
 Input data can be represented as a photograph, video, audio information or some preprocessed data that represent object from the target area of interest in a convenient way.